Close sites icon close

 Overview of donors' contributions

-As humanitarian and development needs have grown, so too has UNHCR’s budget, reaching over $10 billion in recent years.
-The critical work UNHCR does worldwide is made possible thanks to the generosity of our donors.
-Donors can give UNHCR discretion over how their funds are used, or they can choose to “earmark” their funding to some degree in order to ensure that it is allocated to specific needs.
+Our work is only possible thanks to the generosity of our donors.
+Donors can give UNHCR discretion over how their funds are used, or they can choose to “earmark” their funding to some degree for specific regions or programs.

 Contributions